2023 Best English Language & Literature Schools in New Jersey

 Top 10 Best English Language & Literature Schools

-Our analysis found Monmouth University to be the best school for English language and literature students who want to pursue a degree in New Jersey.
-Located in the large suburb of West Long Branch, Monmouth is a private not-for-profit school with a medium-sized student population.
+Our 2023 rankings named Monmouth University the best school in New Jersey for English language and literature students.
+Located in the large suburb of West Long Branch, Monmouth is a private not-for-profit college with a moderately-sized student population.

 English Language & Literature majors at Monmouth take out an average of $27,000 in student loans while working on their egree.